evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-1.md

 ## 1.4 CPU and Memory Protection

++ Both CPU and memory protection helps us achieve the two motivations for OS.

 ### CPU Protection

 + Two modes: user mode and kernel mode.
 Kernel mode: privileged instructions.
 Interrupts are privileged mode always; system calls generate interrupts and so are also privileged mode.